 Now that we have a rough definition of what “above average” means, we can take a look at the tables I’ve constructed based on the tens of thousands of past comments by you and posts I’ve written to highlight the average net worth of the above average person.

 THE ABOVE AVERAGE NET WORTH DECONSTRUCTED

 First, we must highlight what the average tax-deferred retirement savings plan is for those in America.
-We’ll focus on the simple 401K system we have here where one can contribute $17,000 of their pre-tax income every year.
+We’ll focus on the simple 401K system we have here where one can contribute $17,500 of their pre-tax income every year as of 2014.

 This chart can be used as a rough estimate for those with the RRSP plan in Canada, and retirement plans in Europe and Australia as well.
 In fact, any country that has any sort of tax-deferred retirement plan and social safety net program for retirement that has a GDP/capita of $30,000 or more can use the below chart as an aspirational guide.
 Remember, we are talking about the “above average person”.